CAE Reading and Use of English Practice Test 5 Printable and PDF version

 44. G Paragraph G and the previous one talk about the way the show was created.
 It ends with examples of other TV shows, and paragraph after comments on them as being ‘too masculine’.

 45. F The paragraph following this one starts with “When I talked to her, the penny dropped”.
-This refers to the Murray and Bullmore — the actor and the real person and their meeting, that is mentioned in paragraph F.
+This refers to Murray and Bullmore — the actor and the real person and their meeting, that is mentioned in paragraph F.

 46. C The ‘indicative of the feedback’ from the beginning of last paragraph is the positive opinion of the ‘prison woman’ from paragraph C.